Woman yelling ‘Let’s go Brandon’ wheeled off Las Vegas jet bridge, arrested over mask disturbance - NewsBreak

 Katrina Alspaugh, of Las Vegas, faces one charge of violating airport rules following the incident Sunday, according to an arrest report.

-Officers arrived to a gate in Terminal 1 after a call of a woman refusing to wear her mask onboard an Allegiant Air flight, the report said.Man who discharged firearm at Atlanta airport has been on the loose since Saturday, police say
+Officers arrived to a gate in Terminal 1 after a call of a woman refusing to wear her mask onboard an Allegiant Air flight, the report said.Legislators from 39 states sign letter outlining possible reversal of ‘corrupted’ 2020 election

 The woman, later identified as Alspaugh, had been involved in a prior incident at the security checkpoint, police said.
 During that incident, Alspaugh reportedly attempted to punch another passenger that pointed out Alspaugh was not wearing her mask, police said.